mltframework/mlt_web/developers/MltXml.md

 consumer.

 The consumer receives the first non-blank frame (see below).
-It has no say in the order in which gets them (the sdl consumer when used with melt might appear to be an exception - it isn't - it simply has a route back to the application to allow the application to interpret key presses).
+It has no say in the order in which gets them (the sdl2 consumer when used with melt might appear to be an exception - it isn't - it simply has a route back to the application to allow the application to interpret key presses).